christophertesar/sfuTradeApp/README.md

 # Introduction

-This project is for trading things.
+This project is for trading things. test 1

 # Reference links